Streaming vs Broadcasting: Types And Key Differences

 Satellite Broadcasting

-Whereas terrestrial broadcasting makes use of ground-based antennas, satellite broadcasting depends on satellites in orbit.
+While terrestrial broadcasting uses ground-based antennas, satellite broadcasting relies on satellites in orbit.
 This lets shows cover more geographical ground, including rural or distant regions.
-Dish Network and DirecTV, are among the satellite TV companies that depend on this approach.
+Dish Network and DirecTV are among the satellite TV providers that use this approach.

 Internet Broadcasting

-Internet broadcasting, sometimes referred to as "webcasting," distributes live or pre-recorded audio and video across the Internet.
+Internet broadcasting, sometimes referred to as "webcasting," distributes live or pre-recorded audio and video across the internet.
 Although it’s similar to streaming, internet broadcasting typically shows content to several people at once, often for live events.

 Traditional Broadcasting Channels